phax/ph-jaxws-pom/README.md

 # News and noteworthy

+* v1.0.5 - work in progress
+    * Explicitly using stax-ex 1.8
+    * Added support for Java versions up to 11
 * v1.0.4 - 2017-09-18
     * Needed explicit excludes for `com.sun.xml.bind` artefacts
 * v1.0.3 - 2017-09-12
     * Explicitly using stax-ex 1.7.8
     * Switching from `com.sun.xml.bind` artefacts to `org.glassfish.jaxb` artefacts
 * v1.0.2 - 2017-07-21
     * Bound to JAXWS 2.2.10
 * v1.0.1 - 2016-10-28
     * Explicitly using stax-ex 1.7.7
 * v1.0.0 - 2016-02-26
     * Initial release
     * Bound to JAXWS 2.2.9-b14002

 # Maven usage